peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If the value is null, writes the byte 0xF6.

- * If the value is negative zero, infinity, or NaN, converts the number to a  `double` and rites that  `double` .
-If negative zero should not be written his way, use the Plus method to convert the value beforehand.
+ * If the value is negative zero, infinity, or NaN, converts the number to a  `double` and writes that  `double` .
+If negative zero should not be written this way, use the Plus method to convert the value beforehand.

  * If the value has an exponent of zero, writes the value as an unsigned integer or signed integer if the number can fit either type or as a big integer otherwise.